manasRK/graphdb-free/README.md

-# graphdb-free
-Docker Image for Ontotext GraphDB Free edition
+## Docker Image for Ontotext GraphDB Free edition

 Register on the Ontotext website for the GraphDB free edition.
-Download the standalone server version and save it in the same folder as the docker file.
+Download the standalone server version and save it in the same folder as the Dockerfile.
 Build the image and start using !

 #### BUILD THE IMAGE .
 ```docker build -t graphdb-free .```